stylesuxx/wiener-linien/README.md

 - [x] [Realtime departure data](https://www.wienerlinien.at/ogd_realtime/doku/ogd/wienerlinien-echtzeitdaten-dokumentation.pdf)
 - [ ] Routing

-Keys art not required, but their fair use policy states to keep requests at least 15 seconds apart.
+Access keys are not required, but their fair use policy states to keep requests at least 15 seconds apart.
 You will have to handle this, it is not done by the API Wrapper.

 ## Usage

-All API endpoints are being wrapped by this library.
+All available API endpoints are being wrapped by this library.

 ### Realtime Data